Reading Time: 4 mins

 There is a desire to surround ourselves with things derived from nature.
 Heritage wood floors, mimicking the aesthetic of natural materials and authentic stone effects with deep and embossed textures, as offered in our commercial luxury vinyl tile range, are an effective and easy way to create a biophilic inspired scheme.
 Coupled with the more abstract carpet designs inspired by nature’s landscapes you can create a calm and tranquil place to work.

 5. Variety is the spice of life

 Different views and vistas can inspire, excite and increase your happiness.
 This same philosophy should be adopted within the workspace.
 With over 1000 colour and design options to choose from, the office environment can become the place to incite creativity, productivity, and better staff engagement just through the flooring choices you make.
 Imagine a panda, kept all alone in a bare, soulless cage.
 It would make for a very sad and distressed panda.
 And humans are just the same.

-Dr Chris Knight from Exeter University, studied the effects of soulless drab working environments for more than 10 years.
+Dr Craig Knight from Exeter University, studied the effects of soulless drab working environments for more than 10 years.
 Knight says he had wondered for years why the business world had persisted with the trend for sparse office.
 “If you are working in an environment where there's something to get you psychologically engaged you are happier and you work better," Knight said.

 So in conclusion, let the floor be that ‘something’ that makes your clients and workplaces happier. 😊